 The Desert Sun is owned by Gannett (Gatehouse Media), which publishes USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 The newspaper is funded through advertising and paid subscriptions.

 Analysis / Bias

-In review, The Desert Sun reports local news with low bias such as this Three desert schools apply with Riverside County to return students to classrooms.
+In review, The Desert Sun reports local news with low bias, such as this Three desert schools apply with Riverside County to return students to classrooms.
 National and international news comes from the USA Today Network as well as the Associated Press.
 An examination of op-eds reveals slightly more favor the right.
-In general, the news is reported factually with just slightly more favoring the right.
+Generally, the news is reported factually, with just slightly more favoring the right.

 Failed Fact Checks

 Overall, we rate the Desert Sun slightly right-center Biased based on editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 10/7/2016) Updated (8/26/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 10/7/2016) Updated (8/28/2022)